ether/etherpad-lite/doc/api/http_api.md

   * `{code: 1, message:"groupID does not exist", data: null}`

 ### Author
-Theses authors are bind to the attributes the users choose (color and name).
+These authors are bound to the attributes the users choose (color and name).

 * **createAuthor([name])** creates a new author <br><br>*Example returns:*
   * `{code: 0, message:"ok", data: {authorID: "a.s8oes9dhwrvt0zif"}}`